gmc-code/PC-Python/docs/python/variables.rst

 Sample code
 --------------------------

 | The print statement below can be generalised using a variable for the team name and a variable for the number of premierships.
-This is good preactice since it separates the data from the output.
+| This is good practice since it separates the data from the output.

 .. code-block:: python